epfldata/SimulationEngine/README.md

 ```python
 env.predict(data, time=1)
 ```
-The data is a dictionary from agents to each agent's data.
-The data for each agent is another dictionary where its keys are 'states' and 'constants', and its values are pandas dataframes for the state or constant parameters.
+`data` has to follow [the general data structure](##the-general-data-structure).
 Each row in the data indicates a different initial condition.

 This method returns a new data with the same structure, where each row in the returned data is the result of the prediction using the corresponding row in `data` as input, `time` steps into the future.